robm26/travel-browser/tutorials/ARCHITECTURE.md

 and an IAM role with appropriate DynamoDB permissions.

-#### IOT console
+## IOT console
 Browsers that connect to the IOT service can reflect the skill's state and be controlled by the skill, as documented in the [alexa-cookbook](https://github.com/alexa/alexa-cookbook/tree/master/aws/Amazon-IOT) or via the [State Games](https://alexa.design/stategames) demo.

 User Flow:
 1. The user successfully authenticates via the web app, as described above.
+This starts a new mqtt connection to the IOT broker endpoint.
 1. The user clicks the IOT tab in the web console.
-1. The user watches their skill session reflected in a live dialog simulator.
+1. The user watches their next skill session reflected in a live dialog simulator.
-1. The user can see a rendering of card data and images too
+1. The user can see a rendering of card data and images

-The 'link session' handler in the skill populates an attribute with the pass phrase.
+The 'link session' handler in the skill populates an attribute with a new random pass phrase.
-This handler also fills in certain additional attributes with connection information to allow the browser to connect to the AWS IOT service, such as "Identity Pool ID", "MQTT Endpoint", and "IOT Topic".
+This handler also fills in certain additional profile attributes with connection information to allow the browser to connect to the AWS IOT service, such as "Identity Pool ID", "MQTT Endpoint", and "IOT Topic".

-Once the user has been authenticated, the session service will return all user attributes to the browser including these connection details.
-The IOT tab of the browser will use these to initiate a connection to the AWS IOT service as an anonymous user.
+The IOT tab of the browser will use these to initiate a connection to the AWS IOT service via Cognito as an anonymouse user.